MARKOEN500/autorefreshplusdark/README.md

 Go to the [Chrome Web Store](URL to be added soon) and add the extension

 **Manually**
-Download extension from this page by clicking on ''Clone or download'' then click on ''Download ZIP'' Extract files from ZIP to a location where you won't delete extracted folder as deleting it will delete extension from browser.
+Download extension from this page by clicking on green ''Clone or download'' button then click on ''Download ZIP'' Extract files from ZIP to a location where you won't delete extracted folder as deleting it will delete extension from browser.
 I store it on C: drive for now (until I publish it on Chrome Webstore)
 From the Chrome/Brave/Opera extensions page, toggle the ''Developer mode'' to ON and then click on "Load unpacked extension".
 From the file dialog, pick the folder where